kasparmartens/website/content/publication/basisVAE.md

 # Abstract and optional shortened version.
 abstract = "Variational Autoencoders (VAEs) provide a flexible and scalable framework for non-linear dimensionality reduction.
 However, in application domains such as genomics where data sets are typically tabular and high-dimensional, a black-box approach to dimensionality reduction does not provide sufficient insights.
 Common data analysis workflows additionally use clustering techniques to identify groups of similar features.
 This usually leads to a two-stage process, however, it would be desirable to construct a joint modelling framework for simultaneous dimensionality reduction and clustering of features.
 In this paper, we propose to achieve this through the BasisVAE: a combination of the VAE and a probabilistic clustering prior, which lets us learn a one-hot basis function representation as part of the decoder network.
 Furthermore, for scenarios where not all features are aligned, we develop an extension to handle translation-invariant basis functions.
 We show how a collapsed variational inference scheme leads to scalable and efficient inference for BasisVAE, demonstrated on various toy examples as well as on single-cell gene expression data."

 abstract_short = "It would be desirable to construct a joint modelling framework for simultaneous dimensionality reduction and clustering of features.
 Here, we focus on embedding such capabilities within the Variational Autoencoder (VAE) framework.
-Specifically, we propose the BasisVAE: a combination of the VAE and a probabilistic clustering prior, which lets us learn a one-hot basis function representation as part of the decoder network.
-Furthermore, for scenarios where not all features are aligned, we develop an extension to handle translation-invariant basis functions."
+Specifically, we introduce a probabilistic clustering prior within the VAE *decoding* model which lets us learn a one-hot basis function representation.
+For scenarios where not all features are aligned, we develop an extension to handle translation-invariant basis functions."

 # Featured image thumbnail (optional)
 image_preview = "BasisVAE_schema.png"